 - Fear of crime (with evidence to show that the fear is based in reality)

-When considering an application, the Council also has to ask “What could be done without any application?”
+When considering an application, the Council must also ask, “What could be done without any application?”

-Further information on planning applications including, copies of the plans is viewable on the council’s website by clicking here which will take you to a search page which allows searching by a variety of means to find planning applications.
+Further information on planning applications, including copies of the plans, is viewable on the Council’s website by clicking here.
+This will take you to a search page that allows searching by various means to find planning applications.

-The section for each individual application contains details on the application, along with information on who (at the council) and how the application will be dealt with (ie via the development control committee or by officer delegation).
+The section for each application contains details about the proposal, along with information on who (at the Council) will handle it and how it will be dealt with (i.e., via the development control committee or by officer delegation).

-In addition to any local comments planning applications also go to a number of other bodies and agencies (such as Environmental Health, High Ways, Network Rail, the Coal Board) who can also make comments.
+In addition to any local comments, planning applications also go to several other bodies and agencies (such as Environmental Health, High Ways, Network Rail, and the Coal Board), who can also make comments.

 http://planninglawblog.blogspot.co.uk/p/how-to-object.html?m=1